Apply to Face Blog

 Chocolate Shortbread Recipe

-In that first bite I am back at school clutching twenty pence in my ink stained fingers and queuing in the dinner hall at break.
+In that first bite I am back at school clutching a twenty pence piece in my ink stained fingers and queuing in the dinner hall at break.

 We were actually spoilt for choice at school and I still remember with adult longing the chocolate cracknell and Iced Buns that were freshly baked each day by the scary dinner ladies with white hats and ruddy hands.